Murder of Johnathon Robert Madden

 Johnathon Robert Madden (11 May 1991 – 25 November 2003) was a 12-year-old Canadian boy whose gruesome murder at the hands of his 16-year-old brother Kevin Madden and his brother's friend Timothy Ferriman provoked widespread revulsion and outrage in Johnathon's home city of Toronto and across Canada.

-The ensuing trials of Madden and Ferriman have created a media sensation in Toronto and in the Canadian English media generally, which intensified after the first trial ended in a mistrial when a key witness was discovered to have committed perjury.
+The ensuing trials of Madden and Ferriman created a media sensation in Toronto and in the Canadian English media generally, which intensified after the first trial ended in a mistrial when a key witness was discovered to have committed perjury.

 Madden and Ferriman were convicted, respectively, of first-degree murder and manslaughter in early 2006, but until September 29, 2006, when Justice David McCombs elected to sentence the youths as adults, the names of the principals in the case were precluded from publication by provisions of Canada's Youth Criminal Justice Act.

 Death

 On the afternoon of November 25, 2003, Kevin Madden (then 16) was at home, accompanied by Timothy Ferriman and another friend, who remains publicly unidentified.
 The three began to extensively vandalize the family home, smashing beer bottles and a television with baseball bats, while drinking wine.
 Less than an hour before attacking Johnathon, who was also at home, all three spoke on the telephone to Ferriman's girlfriend indicating that a mass murder would occur; she tape-recorded this conversation.

 Shortly thereafter, Kevin Madden attacked Johnathon with a butcher knife, cutting his face and neck 71 times, and severing his voice box and his carotid artery.
 Though present, Ferriman did not stab Johnathon himself but encouraged Kevin and handed him the knife, and afterwards helped to move Johnathon's body.

 Following Johnathon's death, the boys hid his body in a basement crawl space.
 Together, the three awaited Kevin's and Johnathon's stepfather, Ralston Champagnie, who was coming home from work.
 When Champagnie arrived, he was attacked with a baseball bat and knife, but managed to escape from the house.

 Johnathon's body was retrieved later that evening.
 All three boys were arrested within 24 hours of the incident.